Shuozhen/DBiT-Notes/README.md

       R
       capabilities()
       ```
-      - To set the conda R environment
+      - To set the conda R environment （do not use）
       ```
       conda create --name dbit_r
       ```
+      - U